Code-Institute-Submissions/tomw2810-seids-project-1/README.md

   <h4>User One:</h4>
   <li>Googles ‘Help with Strawberry seeds’</li>
   <li>Seids appears on the first page displaying information that person wants to read </li>
-  <li>Clicks onto the website and takes you to the ‘Seed Information Page’ </li>
+  <li>Clicks onto the website and takes you to the ‘Top Seeds & Plants’ page where the relevant content is nested</li>
-<li>Once read user one wonders whether we have information on another seed he wants in the future</li>
+<li>Once read, the user one wonders whether we have information on another seed he wants in the future</li>
-  <li>Clicks the link back to the main page displaying those type of seeds.</li>
+  <li>Clicks the link of the relevant seed or plant to the page displaying a certain criteria of their choosing</li>
-<li>Scrolls through to select new seed to look at</li>
+<li>Scrolls through to select new seed or plant to look at</li>
-  <li>Clicks on relevant seed and the new page displays the information</li>
+  <li>Clicks on relevant seed or plant and the new page displays the information</li>

   <h4>User Two:</h4>
 <li>Types in the URL from using the website the previous day to see if anything changed or added to the ‘Seeds Information Page’</li>
 <li>When loaded they click the button ‘Choose Seeds’ located in the header section of the website</li>
-<li>When clicked it loads the types of seeds to pick from </li>
+<li>When clicked it loads the types of seeds or plants to pick from</li>
 <li>Chooses their type of seeds they want to look at and takes you to that section of the website</li>
 <li>User two finds their desired information on a seed and leaves the site</li>